rfassoc/MysticMess/docs/documentation.md

 ```
 Note that because Mystic Mess runs on the client, it is entirely possible for a user to spoof a request to a callback URL.
 It's entirely up to you to perform data validation as necessary!

+## Can I Redirect the Player Somewhere Else Afterwards?
+If you supply a redirect URL as the query parameter `redir`, Mystic Mess will redirect the player to that URL upon the "End" button being pressed.

 ## What Kinds of Data are Available?
 Various features of Mystic Mess might require some extra external data.
 All that available data is indexed below.